labzero/adpq/README.md

 * Javascript/ES6
 * REST

-**m.
-Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used**
+####M. Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used
 > Our prototype has been deployed to AWS as a Docker container running in ECS using RDS for it’s datastore.

-**n.
-Developed automated unit tests for their code**
+####N. Developed automated unit tests for their code
 > The Engineering Team delivered stories with working code and some level of automated testing.
 All tests are run in the continuous integration loop with each.
 * Javascript we wrote Jest tests (link)
 * Elixir we wrote ExUnit tests (link)

-**o.
-Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider**
+####O. Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider
 > Our use of a CI server drives automated tests and our deployment pipeline.
 All new pull requests are tested.
 We used CircleCI to automate our CI and CD automation.

-**p.
-Setup or used configuration management**
+####P. Setup or used configuration management
 > We generate CloudFormation templates and build Docker containers, adhering to a https://12factor.net/ approach.

-**q.
-Setup or used continuous monitoring**
+####Q. Setup or used continuous monitoring
 > We setup Honeybadger.io for error reporting and Pingdom for uptime monitoring.

-**r.
-Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization)**
+####R. Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization)
 > We build Docker containers in our CI/CD process and deploy them to ECR/ECS in AWS.

-**s.
-Provided sufficient documentation to install and run their prototype on another machine**
+####S. Provided sufficient documentation to install and run their prototype on another machine
 > Please see the Setup section in this document or the SETUP.md file in root directory of this repository.
 All engineers used these steps to set up their development environments.

-**t.
-Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge**
+####T. Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge
 > All systems used to create and run the prototype are [open source and free of charge for use](docs/Open%20Source%20Technology%20Audit.xlsx).
 Our prototype carries an [MIT license](LICENSE.md) as well.